lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

      "uri":  "git://github.com/scala/scala.git#2.10.x"

-  dbuild will download and extract the most recent available version in the specified branch, or the exact version or commit in case if specified .
+  dbuild will download and extract the most recent available version in the specified branch, or the exact version or commit in case if specified.
 If no prefix is added, dbuild will fetch the most recent version in git master, or svn head.
+In order to point to GitHub pull requests, it is possible to use a target like ``#pull/<NNN>/head``

   Some other source repository formats are used in special cases: the ``ivy:`` scheme is only used together with the Ivy build system (see below), and the ``nil:``